Academic-ID/academicAI/Responsible AI in Academia.md

   ChatGPT, where these parameters are not always public and are likely to change (e.g., in the event of model upgrades or AB testing by OpenAI).

-  A full list of accessible model parameters and potentially time-specific information returned from API use (e.g. `system_fingerprint`) by different models can usually be found on their API documents page.
+  A full list of accessible model parameters and potentially time-specific information returned from API use by different models can usually be found on their API documents page.
 For example, OpenAI's API documentation can be found [here](https://platform.openai.com/docs/api-reference/chat/create).

   For example, one may report on the use of generative AI in the following manner: